In this section

 Animals and plants coming into Canada are monitored and inspected to prevent the introduction of diseases and pests that could pose a risk to the country's health, wildlife, pets, livestock, crops, forests, lakes, rivers and oceans.
 Sometimes, imported animals and plants must be quarantined in order to verify that they are free of harmful diseases and pests.
 Inspections are also necessary to ensure compliance with Canada's wildlife trade laws.

-The goods and services tax and other applicable taxes may be charged on these services.
-The fees cannot be claimed under a traveller's personal exemption.
+The goods and services tax and other applicable taxes may be charged on inspection services.
+The fees and taxes cannot be claimed under a traveller's personal exemption.

 - Date modified: